Estimated reading time: 11 minutes

-If you are a friend to the universe, what I’m about to tell you might shake you… Did you know that more than 15 million tons of clothing waste is produced every year in the US?
+If you are a friend to the universe, what I’m about to tell you might shake you… Did you know that more than 15 million tons of clothing waste are produced every year in the US?
 And did you know that it takes about 40 years for clothing to decompose?

 We have been so busy fighting the ‘war on plastic’ that we rarely think about what happens to all the forgotten and thrown away clothing.
 It’s time to start the ‘war on clothing’ by inciting an upcycle revolution!
 Best news of all, upcycling your clothing is a fun and creative outlet that saves you tons of money.